Santa Fe 2926

-Atchison, Topeka and Santa Fe 2926 is a 2900 class "Northern" type steam locomotive, built in May 1944 by the Baldwin Locomotive Works for the Atchison, Topeka & Santa Fe Railway.
+Atchison, Topeka and Santa Fe 2926 is a 2900 class "Northern" type steam locomotive, built in May 1944 by the Baldwin Locomotive Works (BLW) for the Atchison, Topeka & Santa Fe Railway (ATSF).
 It was used to pull passenger and fast freight trains, mostly throughout New Mexico, until retired from service in 1953.
-In 1956, ATSF donated No. 2926 to the City of Albuquerque for static display.
+In 1956, ATSF donated No. 2926 to the City of Albuquerque, New Mexico for static display.

 In 1999, the non-profit New Mexico Steam Locomotive and Railroad Historical Society purchased No. 2926 for restoration.
 In 2021, No. 2926 moved under its own power for the first time in almost 70 years.
 It is the world's heaviest 4-8-4, and the sole operating class 2900 locomotive among the last six in existence.
 The Society, under the trade name New Mexico Heritage Rail, plans to operate historic rail excursion trains behind No. 2926 between Albuquerque and Las Vegas, New Mexico.

 History

 Revenue service

 No. 2926 was among the last group of steam passenger locomotives built in 1944 by the Baldwin Locomotive Works in Eddystone (Philadelphia), Pennsylvania for the Atchison, Topeka and Santa Fe Railway.
 This class of locomotives comprised the heaviest 4-8-4's built in the United States, and among the largest.
 The railroad used the locomotive in both fast freight and passenger service, and it accumulated over one million miles of usage before its last revenue run on December 24, 1953.
 Equipped with the latest Timken roller-bearing tandem side-rods between 1946-1948, it was then approved for 110-mph speeds with the Santa Fe's crack passenger trains: up from 100-mph when delivered with its original side-rods.